eth-protocol-fellows/protocol-studies/docs/eps/week8-dev.md

 ## Outline

 - Teku CL client
-- Brief introduction into our rest api's
+- Brief introduction into our rest api's, declarative framework
-- a look at EIP -> spec -> code
+- A look at development process EIP -> spec -> code
+    - Examples of EIP-7251 (maxEB)

 ## Additional reading and exercises